 Steamer scrubber pumps P 501 A/S.

 The polymer discharged from the bottom of the bag filter F 301 flows – by gravity – into the steaming fluid bed FB 501.
-This consists of a vertical – cylindrical vessel (11 m3 volume) fitted with a steam heating jacket, where the polymer is fluidized by a steam stream sent to the bottom through a drilled plate.
+This consists of a vertical – cylindrical vessel (11 m3 volume) fitted with a steam heating jacket, where the polymer comes in contact with steam stream sent to the bottom through a drilled plate.

-The steam flow rate is regulated by FRC 2901 and
+The steam flow rate is regulated by FIC 2901 and mainteain about 600 kg/hr

-The discharge takes place from a small central boot, which is fluidized on the bottom with a steam flow adjusted by FRC 2902.
+The discharge takes place from a small central boot, which is fluidized on the bottom with a steam flow adjusted by FIC 2902 maintaining a flow of 250 kg/hr.

 The polymer residence time is in such a way as to ensure the deactivation of the catalyst and the stripping of the monomers.

-The wet polymer is discharged to the final drier FB 502 under the level controlled by LRC 2901.
+The wet polymer is discharged to the final drier FB 502 under the level controlled by LIC 2901.

 In order to avoid undesired polymer heating the two streams of the fluidization steam are desuperheated by injection into the steam lines of small demi-water flows, controlled by the temperature controllers TIC 2912 and TIC 2913.